theforeman/foreman-infra/puppet/modules/secure_ssh/README.md

 * The receiver can run an arbitrary script upon receiving the files to sanitize and distribute them to the correct place

-As an example, this module is used in the TheForeman infratructure to
+As an example, this module is used in the TheForeman infrastructure to

-* Build the `theforeman.org` website on a jenkins slave
+* Build the `theforeman.org` website on jenkins
 * Rsync the compiled static site to `theforeman.org:~website/rsync_cache/`
 * The webserver then chmod's all the files correctly and copies them to the vhost, thus allowing SELinux to prevent direct scp to the vhost.